 - a.
 Implement the following operations on Binary Search Tree

-- i. create
+- i.
+Create

 - ii. insert

 - iii. search

 - iv. delete

+- v. count-nodes

+- vi.
+Height.

+- vii.
+Minimum node.

+- viii.
+Maximum node.

 - a.
-Implement the following operations on Binary Search Tree

-- i. count-nodes

-- ii. height

-- iii. minimum node

-- iv. maximum node
+Develop a C code for Preorder, Inorder and Postorder traversals of a Binary Search Tree using recursion. - b.
+Design a C program for Level order traversal of a Binary Search Tree.

 - a.
-Develop a C code for preorder, inorder and postorder traversals of a Binary Search Tree using recursion. - b.
-Design a C program for level order traversal of a Binary Search Tree.

-- a.
-Write a C program to implement Adjacency Matrix of a given graph. - b.
-Write a C program to implement Adjacency List of a given graph.
+Write a C program to implement Adjacency Matrix of a given Graph - b.
+Write a C program to implement Adjacency List of a given Graph